imatix/gsl/README.txt

     .   year = year + 1
     .endwhile

 I'm now going to generate a little HTML report of the different calculations.
-The listing below shows the third version of interest.gsl:
+The listing below shows the third version of `interest.gsl`:

     .output "deposits.html"
     <html>